DanielShamsoddini/396bots/README.md

   	the fitness equals the distance between the value in the bigblock variable and the robots final position plus a sizeable positive modifier if the bot collides with the block while the bot is "alive"

+To run this program clone this repository and run runbotattack.py